tonytvo/blog-generator/content/blog/the-most-important-thing-summary/index.md

 "Nothing is easier than self-deceit.
 For what each man wishes, that he also believes to be true." — Demosthenes

-"The biggest investing errors come not from factors that are informational or analytical, but from those that are psychological."
+The biggest investing errors come not from factors that are informational or analytical, but from those that are psychological.

 "Many of the mistakes I have made are the same ones that I had made before; they just look a little different each time—the same mistake slightly disguised." — Joel Greenblatt